 Here, you can select who can post to your timeline, whether you have to review their posts before they are published, and who can see them once they are up.
-Most of these options have an “only me” selection so that you can have full control of what gets added to your Facebook presence - but this isn’t the option that’s active by default.
-By playing around with these settings, you can do much to prevent people adding embarrassing content about you without your knowledge!
+Most of these options have an “only me” selection so that you can have full control over what gets added to your Facebook presence.
+These never default settings, so you will need to play around with your settings to stop people from adding embarrassing content about you without your knowledge.

-It’s also well worth looking at the “Blocking” options in the menu below and adding people who you really don’t want going anywhere near your Facebook profile.
-If you are ever hassled, harassed, or made to feel uncomfortable by anyone on Facebook, adding them to your blocked list should be something you do routinely.
+It’s also well worth looking at the “Blocking” options to add people who you don’t want going near your Facebook profile.
+If you are ever hassled, harassed - or made to feel uncomfortable by anyone on Facebook - always add them to your blocked list.

 Locking Down your Apps

-Another important section of Facebook settings to look at, again on the same left-hand menu, is the “Apps” section.
+Another important Facebook setting to look at is in the left-hand menu - in the “Apps” section.

 As you probably know, thousands of apps link to Facebook.
-Many of them are enticing games, or those popular “which Simpsons character are you?” style quizzes.
+Many enticing games, or popular “which Simpsons character are you?” style quizzes, for example.

-The problem with many of these apps is that they request significant access to your Facebook account in order to function.
-Often people don’t realize just how much privacy they’re compromising for the sake of a couple of minutes of mindless diversion.
+The problem with many of these apps is that they request significant access to your Facebook account.
+Often people don’t realize just how much privacy they’re compromising when they let games access their profile.

 To take a look at all the apps that have some level of access to your Facebook account, look in the right-hand section of the screen when you go into the “Apps” menu under “Settings.”
 For each of the apps, you can click the tiny pencil icon to see which parts of your profile it has ongoing access to.
 In many cases, you’ll probably be shocked to find out.

-The best method for dealing with this is to remove all the apps you no longer use, and have a good look at what permissions you’re granting to those you wish to keep.
+The best method for dealing with this is to remove all the apps that you no longer use and to have a good look at what permissions you’re granting to those you wish to keep.
 If you feel an app is encroaching unnecessarily on your privacy, then get rid of it.

-With the above in mind, it’s worth emphasising that it makes sense to give serious consideration to the trade off between providing Facebook access to apps and games, and compromising your privacy.
+Always give serious consideration to the tradeoff between providing Facebook access to apps and games and compromising your privacy.
 Is it really worth sharing everything you post with a faceless company for the sake of playing an online game for a few minutes here and there?
-Often it’s really not.
+Often it isn't!

 Dangers of Twitter

-Twitter is a somewhat different beast to Facebook, but some of the dangers are the same.
-When it comes to privacy on Twitter, you have one fundamental decision to make; This is whether to make your tweets private, and therefore only visible to people you permit to follow you, or whether you tweet publically and allow anyone to follow your account.
-(We cover these settings below).
+Twitter is a different beast to Facebook, but many dangers remain the same.
+When it comes to privacy on Twitter, you have one fundamental decision to make - whether to make your tweets private and, therefore, only visible to people following you - or to tweet publically and allow everyone to follow your account.

-Of course, the whole point of Twitter (for most people) is the ability to tweet thoughts and feelings and interact with the wider world.
-Plenty of people pride themselves on their number of followers and are delighted when that number increases.
+The whole point of Twitter is to share thoughts and feelings with the world.
+Plenty of people pride themselves on the number of followers they have and are delighted when that number increases.

-In many ways, this introduces similar dangers to those present on Facebook.
-For example, if you choose to tweet details of your holiday and you allow anyone to see your tweets, you are potentially advertising your empty home to burglars.
+This introduces similar dangers to those present on Facebook.
+If you choose to tweet details of your holiday and you allow anyone to see your tweets - you are potentially advertising your empty home to burglars.
 Essentially, the more personal information you choose to share, the more you are compromising your privacy.
-So, if you have a Twitter account that’s open to anyone who chooses to follow you, it’s down to you to make a judgement call on what you’re willing to reveal about yourself - on your short profile, and in your tweets.
+Thus, if you have a Twitter account, that’s open to anyone you must constantly make judgment calls about what you are willing to reveal.
 For example, you may want to consider refraining from sharing your hometown on your Twitter profile.

-One specific Twitter danger that hits the news constantly is the risk of online trolling, bullying and threatening behavior.
-This is often directed at celebrities, politicians and other high-profile people, but anyone can fall victim to it.
-One report in 2017 revealed that female UK politicians received over 25,000 abusive messages in just six months.
-While it’s always possible to block Twitter users, there’s no doubt such behavior from trolls causes considerable worry and stress for the recipients.
+One specific Twitter danger that hits the news constantly is the risk of online trolling, bullying, and threatening behavior.
+This is often directed at celebrities, politicians and other high-profile people, but anyone may fall victim.
+One report from 2017 revealed that female UK politicians received over 25,000 abusive messages in just six months.
+While it is possible to block Twitter users, there’s no doubt that such behavior from trolls can cause considerable worry and stress.

-Another danger to be aware of on Twitter often presents itself in the form of direct messages (DMs).
-Often, Twitter users can receive direct messages including web links that lead to websites connected to criminal behavior, such as online fraud and phishing.
-It makes sense to be very wary of direct messages from strangers, especially those leading to unknown websites.
+Another danger comes in the form of direct messages (DMs).
+Often, Twitter users can receive direct messages, including web links, that lead to websites involved in criminal behavior such as fraud or phishing.
+It makes sense to be extremely wary of direct messages from strangers, especially those with links leading to unknown websites.

 Twitter Privacy Settings

-Before we start delving into settings menus, it’s sensible to emphasize that the main key to your Twitter privacy lies with your personal decisions on what to share.
-If your account is open for all to see, and you choose to tweet about your current location, you are revealing where you are to anyone who cares to find out - and you need to decide whether or not you’re comfortable with that.
+Before we start delving into the settings menus, it is important to emphasize that the key to Twitter privacy lies with your personal decisions about what to share.
+If your account is open for all to see, and you choose to tweet about your current location, you reveal where you are to anyone who cares to find out - and you need to decide whether you’re comfortable with that.

-Similarly, if you wish to get involved in political discussions on Twitter (and many people do!) it’s entirely up to you to what extent you wish to share your views.
-If those views are controversial enough to provoke strong reactions from other Twitter users, you could be opening yourself up to trolling and abuse from people with other opinions.
-Of course it’s fair to say that this kind of “debate” is part of Twitter’s appeal for many!
+Similarly, if you wish to get involved in political discussions on Twitter (and many people do!) it’s entirely up to you how far afield you want to share your views.
+If those views are controversial enough to provoke strong reactions from other Twitter users, you could be opening yourself up to trolling and abuse from people with differing opinions.
+Of course, it’s fair to say that this kind of “debate” is part of Twitter’s appeal.

 Choosing whether to Tweet Publically or Privately

-As discussed above, the key decision you have to make regarding Twitter privacy is whether you want a public account or one that’s “locked down” to only the followers you wish to accept.
+As discussed above, the key decision you have to make regarding Twitter privacy is whether you want a public account or one that’s “locked down” to the followers in your circle.

-To access the setting for this, you need to go to the “Profile and settings” menus in Twitter, accessed (on the Twitter website) via an icon in the top right-hand corner.
+To access this setting, go to the “Profile and settings” menu on Twitter.
+This is accessed (on the Twitter website) via an icon in the top right-hand corner.
 It’s also possible to access these options via the Twitter mobile app (see more info here).

-Within the “Privacy and safety” section, you’ll find an option to “Protect your Tweets.”
-This option is NOT selected by default, as Twitter makes all tweets public unless this option is selected.
+Within the “Privacy and safety” section you’ll find an option to “Protect your Tweets.”
+This option is NOT selected by default as Twitter makes all tweets public unless you alter this setting.

-If you decide to turn the “Protect your Tweets” option on, then your tweets will only be visible to your followers.
-Furthermore, anyone new who wishes to follow you has to wait until you accept their follow request.
-This essentially locks down your account to only those people you wish to follow you.
-However, it’s important to note that everyone who was following you before you activated the option will still be able to see your tweets unless you choose to block them (see below).
+If you decide to turn the “Protect your Tweets” option on, your tweets will only be visible to followers.
+And, anyone new who wishes to follow you must wait until you accept their request.
+This locks down your account only to those people you wish to follow you.
+It is important to note that everyone who was following you before you activated the option will still be able to see your tweets unless you choose to block them (see below).